cleverbase/scal3/docs/schemes/thresholds.md

 ## How it works

-Upon enrolment, the central system provider issues a certificate with two authentication factors:
+Upon enrolment, the central system provider registers data related to two authentication factors:

 - 🔑 Something you have: an ECDSA key bound to a device.
 - 💭 Something you know or are: a PIN code or biometry-protected data.

 The second factor is protected using [Shamir’s secret sharing](https://dl.acm.org/doi/10.1145/359168.359176) technique.
-The certificate enables verification by protecting:
+The data enables verification by protecting:

 - 🫱 A secret share encrypted using the second authentication factor.
 - 🫲 A secret share encrypted with a user-specific key only known to the provider.